Arif Khan (former actor): Acting career

 Khan's acting debut in Phool Aur Kaante (1991) was commercially successful, and he gained recognition for his performance.
 He subsequently appeared in several films in the 1990s, often portraying negative characters or rivals to the protagonists.
 His notable films include Mohra (1994), Veergati (1995), and Diljale (1996).
 In 2007, Khan played a taxi driver in the Hollywood film A Mighty Heart, alongside Angelina Jolie.

 Transition to Religious life

 Khan left the film industry after a decade and chose a life focused on spiritual growth.
 During the 1997 Mumbai International Tablighi Ijtema (gathering), he became associated with the Tablighi Jamaat, an Islamic missionary movement.
 He has since dedicated himself to religious activities and personal growth.
 Khan actively participates in preaching and has distanced himself from the entertainment industry.
-He is known to have an association with Tariq Jamil, a Pakistani Islamic scholar, and sometimes seeks his guidance on religious matters.

 Khan's decision to leave Bollywood was influenced by his family, particularly his mother and wife, who supported a life aligned with Islamic values.
 His brother, Yousuf Khan, also guided him toward this path.